 You Can Sell Your RV Yourself

-What I have shown you so far does look rather dismal, doesn’t it?
-Your RV depreciates so fast, and the typical RV dealer wants to essentially rob you (without even using a gun) of what little remaining value you have in your older RV.
+At first glance it seems that your RV depreciates so fast, and the typical RV dealer wants to essentially rob you (without even using a gun) of what little remaining value you have in your older RV.

 Well, in the first three articles in this series, you have learned all about the world of RV values and depreciation and how dealers manipulate pricing when you try to trade your older RV for a newer one.

 So, relax; a little, anyway.
 Your older RV can be sold for more than what most of the dealers want to give you; but to do so you need to decide which path you want to take in selling your existing RV.

 Just to give you a perspective on potential savings, look at the numbers I presented in Part 3, where I showed the Low Retail Value, Average Retail Value, and the List Price of a 2012 Fleetwood Bounder, model 35K, as of November 2016:

 - Wholesale Value? (assumed at 80% of Low Retail?): $53,480

 What you can see is the difference between Average Retail, which is what you really want to get for your Used RV (and what the dealer is going to ask for your RV when they re-sell it) and the other listed values that you might be offered by a dealership.
 From my perspective, selling your RV yourself is a viable option for any owner.